 But more and more Americans saw that Prohibition was highly unpopular.
 They thought it would take a police state to enforce it.
 And some leaders, such as Wayne Wheeler, promoted just that.

-In addition, they increasingly believed Prohibition was a failure.
+Also, they thought Prohibition was a failure.
 But worse than that, they saw it as a disaster.
-They included organized crime, corruption, disrespect for law, the glamorization of drinking and defying the law, and many other problems.
+They included organized crime, corruption, and disrespect for law.
+And the glamorization of drinking, defying the law, and many other problems.